The Dangers of Mixing Ketamine and Other Drugs

 Ketamine can be especially dangerous if used at the same time as other depressant drugs such as alcohol, opioids, or tranquilizers.
 The slowing of the central nervous system caused by the combination of these drugs can result in adverse events such as memory loss, slowed breathing, decreased heart function, coma, and even death.3

-After mixing ketamine with other drugs or alcohol, users are at risk to become over-intoxicated.4 While in this state individuals become unaware of their true level of intoxication, hindering their ability to react and putting them at risk for dangers such as choking on vomit and asphyxiation.
+After mixing ketamine with other drugs or alcohol, individuals increase their risk of over-intoxication.4 While in this state individuals become unaware of their true level of intoxication, hindering their ability to react and putting them at risk for dangers such as choking on vomit and asphyxiation.

 Mixing Ketamine with other Drugs Increases the Risk of Overdose and Death